National Safety Council of Australia

 The National Safety Council of Australia is a nonprofit organisation in Australia promoting safety awareness and offering consulting, auditing and training services.
 For much of its life, NSCA was a volunteer organisation concerned largely with accident prevention.
 In the 1980s it expanded rapidly to become a national search and rescue organisation, until the financial collapse of its Victorian Division in 1989.
 It subsequently returned to being a small scale non-profit organisation promoting safety awareness and occupational health and safety training, consulting and auditing.
-NSCA hosts the National Safety Awards of Excellence and a variety of events for OHS (Occupational safety and health) professionals.
+NSCA hosts the National Safety Awards of Excellence and a variety of events for OHS (Occupational health and safety) professionals.

 Early history

-The National Safety Council of Australia was formed in Victoria in May 1927 from a coalition of 52 organisations concerned with safety.
+The National Safety Council of Australia was formed in Victoria in May 1927 from a coalition of 52 organisations concerned with safety, and commonly referred to as National Safety Council, or NSC.
 The idea was originally proposed by the Royal Automobile Club of Victoria to reduce road accidents, but was "extended to provide for greater safety of all classes of the public at work, on the road, and in the home".
 Member organisations included state government agencies, insurers, trade unions, city councils and other nonprofit organisations such as the Royal Life Saving Society Australia.
 Its scope initially focused on road safety, sea safety and industrial safety.

 Although formed as a company limited by guarantee, it was granted an exemption by the state Attorney-General from using the word "Limited" in the name.
 It was also granted exemptions from lodging audited annual financial statements, changes to office bearers or lists of members.
 Such exemptions were generally available to companies whose purpose was charitable in nature.

 In 1929, it began broadcasting weekly safety lectures on radio.
 Prominent speakers included the Chief Commissioner of the Victoria Police, the chief officer of the Metropolitan Fire Brigade, the chairman of the Royal Life Saving Society and the Chief Commissioner of the Victorian Railways.

-In August 1946, it held its first national safety convention in Adelaide, South Australia.
+In August 1946, it held its first national safety convention in Adelaide.